clement-deltel/python-boilerplate/CONTRIBUTING.md

 make init-dev
 ```

-3. Fill in the `.env.template` file with your configuration.
+3. Fill in the `.env.schema` file with your configuration.
 4. Rename the file to `.env`.
 5. Run the application: